 Interests and Activities

-Okay, I know not everyone has relevant activities and interests and that’s just fine.
+Not everyone has relevant activities and interests and that’s just fine.
 If you need some more help coming up with some relevant activities or interests, we have a related guide about how to include hobbies and interests on a resume.
 Otherwise, you can definitely skip this section without fear of losing out on opportunities.

-Many of those who don’t have a lot of work experience resort to placing unnecessary information on their resume.
+Many people who don’t have a lot of work experience resort to placing unnecessary information on their resumes.
 Unfortunately, that does more harm than good.
 The following should not be included on your resume:

-It can be a real challenge to write a resume when you don’t have much work experience, but it can be done!
+It can be a real challenge to write a cover letter and resume with no experience, but it can be done!
 We hope this guide provided you with some much-needed direction.
-And don’t forget that Zipjob offers resume writing services that guarantee more interviews.
-You can even get a Free resume review here.